 Winter sports travel insurance – Don’t hit the slopes without it!

 We’ve all done it, there’s always something that travellers manage to forget when going for their holidays overseas.
 Whether it’s those pesky travel adapters or more important things like passports.
 We’ve all been in that mad panic at the airport or after having arrived at our holiday destination.
 Whatever you forget on or before your travels this winter, do not let it be winter sports travel insurance.

 Unbelievable statistics have been revealed that show large numbers of UK skiers take to the slopes without adequate insurance cover.

-The statistics come from the Foreign and Commonwealth Office which revealed that almost a third (31%) of UK skiers admit to not taking out travel insurance for their winter sports holidays.
+The statistics come from the Foreign and Commonwealth Office and revealed that almost a third (31%) of UK skiers admit to not taking out travel insurance for their winter sports holidays.
 What is more worrying to us is how many people thought they were insured, but didn’t actually have the appropriate level of cover.
-Research has identified that 61% of those surveyed were unaware that many travel insurance policies do not cover accidents that occur off-piste and only 16% said that they always read the small print.
+Research has identified that 61% of those surveyed were unaware that many travel insurance policies do not cover accidents that occur off-piste, and only 16% said that they always read the small print.

 Do you know what your winter sports insurance covers?
-Do you know what it will cost if you’re unfortunate enough to break your arm on the slopes in France?
-Do you know what your EHIC card will do to help given an accident?
+How much will cost if you’re unfortunate enough to break your arm on the slopes in France?
+Will you EHIC card help if you have an accident?
 We’ll try to explain here.

 Do I need ski travel insurance if I have my EHIC?

 The survey also highlights the confusion over the European Health Insurance Cards (EHIC).
 The report says that only 53% of those surveyed understand what cover an EHIC provides.
 Many medical costs in Europe may be covered by the free EHIC, but it is not a suitable substitute for travel insurance on a winter sports holiday.
 The EHIC will not pay to get you down off the mountain, nor will it pay for all transport costs and medical treatment you may need if injured.
 And of course it won’t cover you for lost baggage, cancellation or having your holiday cut short.